This post may contain affiliate links. Please read our disclosure policy.

 - Kosher Salt: Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties. .
 It heightens the flavor here and will keep your pastries for tasting dull or flat.

 - Cream Cheese: I use original Philadelphia Cream Cheese for all my baked goods.
 Working the cream cheese into the dough adds fat and a little bit of tang.
-Cream cheese does not behave the same as butter when baked and will create a soft, tender cookie.
+I’m no stranger to cookies with cream cheese, and I can tell you that cream cheese does not behave the same as butter when baked and will create a soft, tender cookie.

 - Butter: I use unsalted butter for baking, because you want to control the amount of salt you are adding.
 Every brand is different and it makes adjusting the recipe a challenge.